UBS To Absorb Credit Suisse Domestic Unit, Eyes 3,000 Job Cuts - UrduPoint

 The announcement came as UBS posted its second-quarter income statement, presenting its first results since the mega-merger that rocked Swiss banking was finalised in June.

-Analysts described the picture painted as positive, while investors also seemed enthused, sending UBS's share price soaring by almost five percent to open at 23.25 Swiss francs ($26.4).
+Analysts described the picture as positive, while investors also seemed enthused, sending UBS's share price jumping over six percent in late afternoon trading to 23.52 Swiss francs ($26.64).

-The results were strong for UBS, which posted a towering net profit of $29.2 billion.
-Credit Suisse took a $10.1 billion loss over the same period.

 - 'Full integration' - Credit Suisse had been plagued by scandals prior to the takeover, which was precipitated by fears that a crisis in regional US banks would cross the Atlantic.

-Investors and employees alike have been particularly eager for any clues as to the fate of Credit Suisse's Swiss division, which was the unit that best withstood the multiple crises wracking the bank.
+Investors and employees had been particularly eager for any clues as to the fate of Credit Suisse's Swiss division, which was the unit that best withstood the multiple crises wracking the bank.

 The answer was no.